nsdfxela/nsdfxela.github.io/faq.markdown

 ![](assets/img/faq_1.png)

-It is safe to run the installer downloaded from Remote Face’s official website: https://remoteface.ai/ .
+It is safe to run the installer downloaded from Remote Face’s official [website](https://remoteface.ai/) .
 You may additionally check if the installer is signed with the correct itSeez3D certificate by clicking the “Show more details” -> “Show information about the publisher’s certificate”.

 ### [](#header-3)2.
 What conferencing applications do you support?